Responsible gambling: it's about more than money

 - Other options: Community support wall

-While it is illegal for children to gamble in the US, it’s important to teach them about gambling and how to keep themselves safe if they decide to play when legally allowed to do so.
-If you’re unsure how to start and what you can do to protect them, we’ve made a list of steps you can take:
+While it is illegal for children to gamble in Canada, it’s important to teach them about gambling and how to keep themselves safe while they are young.
+This will help them gamble responsibly in the future if they decide to do when reaching the legal gambling age.
+If you’re unsure how to start the conversation, and what you can do to protect them generally, we’ve created a list of suggestions for you to consider below:

 - Talk to your children about gambling.
 Explain to them what gambling is, and why it can be both a fun and enjoyable pastime while also potentially being harmful.
 Talk to them about the risks of gambling, such as losing money, getting into debt, and developing a gambling addiction.

 - Set a good example.
 If you gamble, make sure that you do so responsibly.
 Don't gamble more than you can afford to lose, and don't let gambling interfere with your work, school, or relationships.
 Always prioritise the needs of your child over any gambling related activity.

 - Monitor your children's online activity.
 Be aware of the websites that your children are visiting, and the games that they are playing.
 Many online games now include gambling elements, and it's important to be aware of these so that you can talk to your children about them.